DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/40 Edit and Validate Data.md

 ---

 Run the code and click the Edit button in any row.
 This invokes a pop-up window that contains an edit form.
-When you clear the Full Name text box on this form, the following validation error is shown: *"First Name is required"*.
+When you clear the Full Name text box on this form, the following validation error is shown: *"Full Name is required"*.